Bad credit commercial loans are available – but be warned.

-In most cases the rate on bad credit commercial loans reflects the risk and everything is very transparent.
-But sometimes it’s not and this can cost the inexperienced borrower a fortune and potentially ruin their business.
-This is particularly a risk for those looking for bad credit commercial loans or for businesses which have difficulty proving income
+In most cases, the rate on bad credit commercial loans reflects a risk and everything is very transparent.
+However, this can cost the inexperienced borrower a fortune, potentially ruining their business.
+This is particularly a risk for those looking for bad credit commercial loans, or for businesses which have difficulty proving income.

 Tier 1 Commercial lenders

 There are around half a dozen active lenders – often banks offering great rates.
 They mainly like to lend to owner occupied businesses secured on commercial premises.
-They are wanting borrowers with a good track record and a good credit history.
-They apply more stringent affordability criteria and are less keen on lending on investment property for retail and non-essential businesses.
+Lenders are wanting borrowers with a good track record and a good credit history.
+They may also have more stringent affordability criteria, and are less keen on lending on investment property for retail and non-essential businesses.

 Tier 2 Commercial lenders

-Here there are 3 or 4 lenders which try to pick up the applications which fall out of tier 1 – They still offer decent rates but perhaps are a little more flexible on affordability and the property types and sectors they will accept.
+There are 3 or 4 lenders which try to pick up the applications which fall out of tier 1.
+They still offer decent rates but perhaps are a little more flexible on affordability and the property types and sectors.

 Tier 3 Commercial lenders (some consider bad credit commercial loans)

-There is a good choice of lenders all with particular niches to accommodate less affordability, less attractive property types and borrowers with less experience in the commercial sector.
-These lenders are also generally more accommodating where the rental income is from retail premises, offices.
+There is a good choice of lenders with particular niches to accommodate less affordability, less attractive property types and borrowers with less experience in the commercial sector.
+These lenders are also generally more accommodating, if the rental income is from retail premises or offices.
 Consequently they pick up a lot of business which falls out of tier 1 and 2.

 But, as a potential commercial loan borrower, don’t make assumptions which category your application fits in.
-Once we understand an application fully and the borrower’s background we will try to exploit gaps in lenders criteria to get the best terms available and can often get cases accepted in tier 1 which initially might appear to be tier 3.
+Once we understand an application and the borrower’s background, we will try to exploit gaps in lenders criteria to get the best terms available.
+We can often get cases accepted in tier 1, which initially might appear to be tier 3.

 Take Care – your non status or bad credit commercial loans could cost far more than you think

-In this post I want to focus on a number of lenders which operate on the edge of commercial lending and will offer bad credit commercial loans when other more mainstream lenders won’t.
+In this article, I want to focus on a number of lenders, which operate on the edge of commercial lending and will offer bad credit commercial loans when other more mainstream lenders won’t.